 - a) Employees may contact the Office of Human Resources for assistance in locating a treatment program.
-All requests for counseling and treatment sessions, as well as referrals, are handled confidentially. - b) Employee Assistance Program (EAP)
+All requests for counseling and treatment sessions, as well as referrals, are handled in a confidential manner. - b) Employee Assistance Program (EAP)

-Juilliard offers an Employee Assistance Program (EAP) through Morneau Shepell.
-Morneau Shepell offers confidential support, guidance, and resources to assist faculty and staff and immediate family members in the prevention, early intervention, and resolution of problems that may impact job performance.
+Juilliard offers two Employee Assistance Program (EAP): through SupportLinc and Health Advocate.
+Both vendors provide confidential support, guidance and resources to assist faculty and staff and immediate family members in the prevention, early intervention and resolution of problems that may impact someone personally or professionally.

-Morneau Shepell Member Advocates are professionals who can confidentially consult with you over the telephone and help you find solutions and resources for personal and work/life issues.
+- 1. SupportLinc has an extensive web portal that provides access to trainings, financial tools, career resources, and exclusive discounts.
+You can also speak with a live counselor via the mobile app EConnect or use Textcoach to contact a licensed counselor.
+SupportLinc services are available 24 hours a day, 7 days a week, via a toll-free number (888) 881-LINC (5462), text messaging, or their website. - 2.
+Health Advocate has a team of professionals who can confidentially consult with staff or faculty over the telephone and to help find solutions and resources for personal and work/life issues.
 The program also includes a limited number of face-to-face assessment and counseling sessions.
-The Member Advocate may then provide you with consultation, resources, an action plan, and information to help you address your issue.
 All services are offered at no cost to the employee.
-However, if a referral to an outside vendor is accepted, the employee may be responsible for the costs of those services.

 All calls and counseling services are completely confidential.
 Telephone and online access to the EAP services are available 24 hours a day, 7 days a week.
-Simply call their toll free number at (888) 293-6948 or go to the website.
+Simply call their toll-free number at (888) 293-6948 or go to the website.